Quddus Bizenjo Directed Commissioners To Ensure Complete Eradication Of Wildlife Poaching, Deforestation - UrduPoint

 Balochistan Chief Minister Mir Abdul Quddus Bizenjo has taken notice on illegal hunting and deforestation in the province and ordered the officials to take concrete steps for the prevention of poaching and protection of wildlife.

-Bizenjo said effective action plan should be formulated to curb illegal deforestation.
+He said that effective action plan should be formulated to curb illegal deforestation.
 Moreover Forests and Wildlife department should be activated to prevent poaching and deforestation.

-"No one should be allowed to risk the environment for their own entertainment and financial gain," the CM said.
+"No one should be allowed to risk the environment for their own entertainment and financial gain," the official said.

 "We are in coordination with the departments concerned to control the illegal trafficking of indigenous birds abroad and zero tolerance has been adopted against poaching and hunting of animals and birds in the province," he remarked.